srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In the 9th pAsuram – AzhwAr requests the cool wind – After informing emperumAn “Can you let your subservient person die down like this?”, if he still ignores me, you should surely finish me.
+In the ninth pAsuram – AzhwAr requests the cool wind: after informing emperumAn “Can you let your subservient person die down like this?” if he still ignores me, you should surely put me to my end.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently, parAnkusa nAyaki looks at the cool wind which returns from emperumAn and tells it “After informing him about me, you have returned to kill me”.
+Subsequently, parAnkusa nAyaki looks at the cool wind which returns from emperumAn to finish her unlike previous occasions and tells it “After informing him who is naturally related to me, you can come and harm me”.

 Highlights from periyavAchchAn piLLai‘s introduction